 Take steps to tackle glass ceiling issues

-- we will clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research
+- clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research

-- we will engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.
+- engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.

-- to work towards an inclusive industry-wide approach to improving diversity in PR
+- work towards an inclusive industry-wide approach to improving diversity in PR

-- to look at enshrining the principles of diversity into both our policy and practice
+- look at enshrining the principles of diversity into both our policy and practice

-- investigating what resources are available in order to champion diversity.
+- investigate what resources are available in order to champion diversity.

 If you would like to learn more about our commitment to tackling diversity issues in the public relations profession, please email firstname.lastname@example.org.